mitmh2025/puzzup/README.md

 - Generate postprodded files from Google Docs and commit directly to the repo
 - Export metadata, partial answers, and hints directly to the hunt repo

-### Permissiveness, which dovetails with simplicity, is OK because we generally trust our writing team

-- Anybody can change the status of puzzles and add/remove themselves or other people to/from any puzzle-related role (author, discussion editor, factchecker, postprodder, spoiled).

 ### Spoiler safety

 - Puzzles can have custom codenames, which PuzzUp will try to show to non-spoiled people.